 I recently attended a talk by City Girl Network and Creative Bloom, who have set out to collect and present data to brand giants such as Unilever.
 They hope to influence groundbreaking changes to products with their #TrashTalk campaign to safeguard the future of our planet and have set up a survey to enable your opinions to be presented to major brands.
 This survey has now closed but it has been turned into a white paper with the aim to influence positive change for the future of plastic packaging.

-There has also been a recent government consultation on plastics which had record responses and illustrates the current appetite for change.
+There was a recent government consultation on plastics with record responses illustrating the current appetite for change.
 This will be used to hopefully influence policy whereas Trash Talk will be directly presented to the brands themselves meaning you have the opportunity to make a difference at the coal face.
 The #TrashTalk campaign inspired me to learn a bit more about the issues of packaging.

 Why should you care?

 In the UK we produce over 200 million tonnes of waste per year – that’s equivalent to over a million blue whales!
 Household waste is a key area to tackle and something that we can all impact and have our say.
 Currently, of the plastics we use only 3% are recycled in the UK (DEFRA stats).

 Plastic waste will be around long after any of us.
 We are leaving a plastic legacy for our Great Great Great Great Great Great Grandchildren to deal with.
 Since Blue Planet aired on TV both the press and public are more aware of the plastic issue.
 But I really hope that this discussion will begin to focus more on long term sustainable solutions rather than just the problem.
-In the interim, I am inspired by kids taking matters into their own hands, cleaning beaches and campaigning for change.
+I am inspired by kids like Amy and Ella Meek taking matters into their own hands, cleaning beaches and campaigning for change.
 As part of the 70s born plastics era who helped to create this problem I also want to do my bit.
-I hope that you will be inspired to join me.
+Please join me in my rebellion against rubbish.

 Change is Easy and Possible